kubeedge/ianvs/Distributed Synergy AI Benchmarking.md

 ## Proposal
 The distributed synergy AI benchmarking Ianvs aims to test the performance of distributed synergy AI solutions following recognized standards, in order to facilitate more efficient and effective development.

-The scope of ianvs includes
+The scope of Ianvs includes
 - Providing end-to-end benchmark toolkits across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
     - Tools for Test Environment Management.
 For example, it would be necessary to support the CRUD (Create, Read, Update and Delete) actions in test environments.
-Elements of such test environments include algorithm-wise and system-wise configuration
+Elements of such test environments include algorithm-wise and system-wise configuration.
     - Tools for Test-case Preparation.
 Typical examples include paradigm templates, simulation tools, and hyper-parameter-based preparation tools.
     - Tools for Benchmark Presentation, e.g., leaderboard and test report generation.
-- Cooperation with other communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to
+- Cooperation with other organizations or communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to
     - Dataset collection, re-organization, and publication
     - Formalized specifications, e.g., standards
     - Holding competitions or coding events, e.g., open source promotion plan